ibrhmky/ai-content-generator-marketing/readme.txt

 - **Seamless Post Integration:** Easily integrate AI-generated content into your posts.
 The assistant can create, refine, and suggest content for your articles, saving you time and enhancing your content quality.

 - **Customizable Appearance:** Customize the chat assistant's appearance and behavior to match your website's design and user experience.

+- **Choose Between Models:** You can choose between model which is available at [https://api.openai.com/v1/engines](https://api.openai.com/v1/engines)

 = How It Works =